 Just because Europeans work fewer hours in general, doesn’t mean they don’t work hard.
 Each country in Europe has different working conditions, but in German-speaking countries it’s quite common to have a furlough to relieve the stresses of work.
 Many of these overstressed workers receive paid time off to attend a spa or wellness retreat.
 It’s believed that healthy and happy workers are better for the economy in the long run.
 It’s also now illegal for bosses to send employees emails after work hours in Germany.

 A sense of community

 One of the most impressive parts of living in Europe has been the importance placed on community events and gatherings.
-Whether it’s running with a stampede of bulls in Spain, or the cozy Christmas markets in Germany, or city-wide music and film festivals.
+Whether it’s running with a stampede of bulls in Spain, or the cozy Christmas markets in Germany, or city-wide music and film festivals, or some France adventures.
 A lot of time and money are spent bringing communities together across Europe.
 The way cities have been designed and laid out over the centuries have left Europe with many great public spaces to celebrate and enjoy their communities.
 Festivals seem to be woven into the fabric of European societies.

 After six years of guiding adventures throughout Europe, I’m still learning new lessons about travel from Europeans.
 Showing my guests the ways Europeans find joy and fulfillment through travel has become one of the best ways I can introduce visitors to this diverse and dynamic continent.

 If traveling through Europe like a European is on your bucket-list, check out our European multi-sport adventures!